rxreact/context/README.md

 // For typescript, export a type for use by viewModelFactories export type SignalGraph = ReturnType<typeof signalGraph>;

-export const signalGraph = () => {
+/** A function to generate the global signal graph */ export const signalGraph = () => {
   const onClick$ = new Subject<void>();